 While the impact of Dedo's death touches each member of the family; no one is more poignantly affected than his wife, Baba (Helen Veninger).
-After nearly 60 years together, her grief spills out like an open wound, and we're left with the nagging suspicion that there'll be no easy way out.
+After 60 years together, her grief spills out like an open wound, and we're left with the nagging suspicion that there'll be no easy way out.
 How do we lift the dead, and where do we put them?

 From the ashes of death, we find ourselves reveling in the birth of Freya's new baby brother, delivered to us in the same unflinching terms as Dedo's death.
 As Ruby teaches a York University screenwriting class over Zoom, her daughter, Sara (Hallie Switzer), labors in the next room.
 As the contractions intensify, Ruby is prompted to move to her daughter's side - in a single hand-held shot - just in time to capture her daughter's final push and birth of her grandson, Charlie.
 With new birth and new life, death's finalities are dissolved and renewed.
-The ultimate termination is re-framed as a station along the circle rather than the end of a line.
+The ultimate termination is re-framed as a station along a circle, rather than the end of a line.

 While Charlie is being born, the filmmaker pulls our attention once again to her adult son, Jake, and his egg sandwich.
 It seems we're now talking about gripping moments, instead of being inside of one.
-But this egg sandwich is no accident; it sizzles in the pan like a birth already dying and our awareness is steered to an army of ants devouring a snail.
+But this sandwich is no accident; the cracked egg sizzles in a pan like a birth already dying and our awareness is steered to an army of ants devouring a snail.
 What are gripping moments?
-We are watching cycles of life and death feeding on each other - and Jake reflects, "People get maybe one or two big moments in their entire lifetime".
-Indeed, life may be all the messy, mundane stuff stuck between the slices we call birth and death.
+We are watching cycles of life and death feeding on each other - and Jake reflects, "People may only get a couple of those big moments in their entire lifetime".
+Indeed, most of life may be all the messy, mundane stuff in between the slices we call birth and death.
 And this film is full of messy, mundane stuff.

-In prologue to conclusion, we make one final stop to birth and burial, as Freya prepares to bury her placenta along with her brother.
+In prologue to conclusion, we make one final stop to birth and burial, as Freya prepares to bury her own placenta along with her brother's.
 Unbeknownst to her, it's been replaced with frozen beets.
 But that doesn't matter.
 Freya's belief is what's important.
 "It's a big red dot".
 Yes, and it will be buried to grow a sunflower for Freya, and a cedar tree for her new little brother, Charlie.

 In the final resolution, the story shifts its gaze to Baba and new beginnings...
-We follow Baba, Ruby, and Jake - as they embark on a road trip to a retreat in upstate New York to lay Dedo's ashes.
+We follow Baba, Ruby, and Jake - as they embark on a road trip to a retreat in update New York, and lastly to Niagara Falls, to lay Dedo's ashes.
 And as we are ushered into the film's ultra-meta moment, we witness the actors/participants watching the finished film for the first time.
-Melodic threads of what sounds like a film score punctuate the rushing waters of Niagara Falls.
+Melodic threads of what sounds like a film score punctuate the rushing waters of the Falls.
 Score is forbidden in Dogme, but it turns out to be Sara's husband (Braden Sauder) playing a diegetically-sanctioned guitar.